-Board Diversity Matrix (As of October 27, 2022)
+Board Diversity Matrix (As of October 27, 2023)

-Total Number of Directors: 8
+Total Number of Directors: 5

-Did Not

-Female Male Disclose Gender
+Female Male Did Not Disclose Gender

 Part I: Gender Identify

-Directors 1 5 2
+Directors 1 4

 Part II: Demographic Background

 Asian 1

-Hispanic or Latinx 1
+Hispanic or Latinx

-White 4
+White 1 3

-Did Not Disclose Demographic Background 2
+Did Not Disclose Demographic Background

 For more information on how our Nominating and Governance Committee considers diversity, refer to "-Nominating and Governance Committee" below.
+To see our Board Diversity Matrix as of October 27, 2022, please see our Proxy Statement filed with the SEC on October 27, 2022.